puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

 `q_puppet_symlinks_install`
 : **Y or N** --- Whether to make the Puppet tools more visible to all users by installing symlinks in `/usr/local/bin`.

+`q_run_updtvpkg`
+: **Y or N** --- Only used on AIX.
+Whether to run the `updtvpkg` command to add info about native libraries to the RPM database.
+The answer should usually be Y, unless you have special needs around the RPM database.

 ### Roles